 Dākor When deciding what you want your experiential marketing field staff to report, it’s easy and common to get caught up in the matter of what means what.
 If the meaning is not clear to you, it is not clear to your field staff either.
 Using standard definitions can keep reporting and analysis consistent.

 Beaufort Consistency in Field Staff Event Recap Metrics Above All Else

 Accuracy is not attainable without consistency.
-Using consistent definition of terms gets the accurate analysis you need.
-Well-defined terminology will even make the bias you may have introduced consistent.
+Using the consistent definitions of terms gets the accurate analysis you need.
+Well-defined terminology will even make the bias you may have introduced consistently.
 Therefore, proportions will remain intact.
 If, on the other hand, everyone on the team is doing their own thing, the data collected will be random.
 Random date = garbage.
 Remember, “Garbage in; garbage out.”
 You will never discover trends or consumer insights without established disciplined definitions.

 - On-site Event Impressions

 - Off-line Media Impressions.
 (See my in-depth post on Experiential Impressions for more information.)

 Do not let your field staff estimate impressions.
 Doing so is neither accurate nor consistent.
 Instead, ask them to record the metrics you use for your calculations (e.g., interaction counts, event attendance, and miles driven).